rodrigoehlers/ws-order-book/QUESTIONS.md

 Try tracking down the area of where the problematic code could lie by commenting out non-relevant parts of the UI (trial and error approach).
 When found try looking at the code first to see whether there is something obviously wrong.

-Last resort would be to use the Chrome Performance Tools which I'm only very little familiar with.
+Last resort would be to use the Chrome Performance Tools with which I'm only very little familiar with.
 I've never found out much about a particular situation when using them.
 However, this could be due to no actual performance issue existing when I was using the Chrome Performance Tools.

 Looking forward to hopefully use them more in the future.